The Benefits of a Central AC Unit

 Condensate Drain Line

-If the drain line for condensation is blocked by mold, algae, snails, or bugs it won’t be able to flush out the water collected by your evaporator coil during cooling.
-This can lead to flooding of your basement, water damage in your home, and even mold and mildew growth.
-The float switch in your indoor coil will shut off the system when it detects a clogged drain line.
+If the drain line for condensation is blocked by algae, mold, snails, or bugs the line won’t flush out the water that’s collected by your evaporator coil in cooling.
+This could result in flooding of your home, water damage, and the growth of mildew and mold.
+To avoid this, the float switch located near the indoor evaporator will stop the system when it determines that the drain line has become blocked.

 Explore More